Takahashi, Okayama: Climate

 Takahashi has a humid subtropical climate (Köppen climate classification Cfa).
 The average annual temperature in Takahashi is 14.5 C. The average annual rainfall is 1230.3 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 27.0 C, and lowest in January, at around 2.8 C. The highest temperature ever recorded in Takahashi was 39.3 C on 21 August 2020; the coldest temperature ever recorded was -10.0 C on 27 February 1981.

 Demographics

 Per Japanese census data, the population of Takahashi in 2020 is 29,072 people.
 Takahashi has been conducting censuses since 1920.

+History

+Takahashi was part of ancient Bitchū Province.
+In the Kamakura period, a cadet branch of the Miura clan was appointed jito and constructed a castle in what is now the center of Takahashi city.
+From 1331, the area was under the control of Takahashi Muneyasu of the Miyoshi clan, who changed in the name of the castle to "Matsuyama".
+In the Muromachi period and Sengoku period, the area was highly contested as it was a central transportation hub in Bitchū Province.
+After the 1600 Battle of Sekigahara, the Tokugawa shogunate established Bitchū-Matsuyama Domain.
+In the Bakumatsu period, this domain was ruled by a cadet branch of the Itakura clan, and supported the shogunate in the Boshin War.
+Following the Meiji restoration, the town of Takahashi was established on June 1, 1889 with the creation of the modern municipalities system.
+It was raised to city status on May 1, 1954.